ralphkb/sentinel-tickets/README.md

 - Option to require one or more roles to create a ticket per ticket category.
 - Option to ping support roles on ticket creation per ticket category.
 - The ability to have configure fallback categories if one becomes full.
-- Edit permissions of the ticket creator and support roles per ticket category.
+- Edit permissions of the ticket creator, support roles, added roles and added users per ticket category.
 - Per Day Working Hours feature with an option to specify the timezone and block ticket creation outside the working hours.
 - Option to configure the amount of max opened tickets at one time.
 - Ticket claiming feature that can be turned on/off.